mayasage/practical_software_engineering/Database Modelling.md

 - Why is business in business?
 (Business Events: Order, Return, Complaint)
 - How does the business keep track of Events?
 (Invoice, Purchase Order, Sale Order)

-You need to get answers to all these Questions.
+You need to define Entities for all these questions.

 #### Identify & Define Concepts: For Dimensional